tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 ```

 But it has some important applications:

-In order to wrap a value in a function that can be passed to other functions expecting an accessor function as input.
+- In order to wrap a value in a function that can be passed to other functions expecting an accessor function as input.
-For mocking in tests
+- For mocking in tests.
-For extracting data from encapsulated types (e.g. by passing identity into map).
+- For extracting data from encapsulated types (e.g. by passing identity into map).
+- For compositional use with other combinators, as below.

 ### K-Combinator